mzusin/index/CONTRIBUTING.md

       >     and the commercial license described at https://github.com/mzusin/index/blob/main/LICENSE.md#commercial-license; or
 >
 >  2. The contribution is based upon previous work that, to the best
-      >     of my knowledge, is covered under the the Dual License and I
+>     of my knowledge, is covered under the Dual License and I
 >     have the right under the Dual License to submit that work with
 >     modifications, whether created in whole or in part by me, under
 >     the Dual License (unless I am permitted to submit under
 >     different licenses), as indicated in the file; or
 >
 >  3. The contribution was provided directly to me by some other
 >     person who certified (1), (2) or (3) and I have not modified it.
 >
 >  4. I understand and agree that this project and the contribution
 >     are public and that a record of the contribution (including all
 >     personal information I submit with it, including my sign-off) is
 >     maintained indefinitely and may be redistributed consistent with
 >     this project or the open source license(s) involved.

 If you agree, you just add a line saying: